 - Reducing their speed in areas where pedestrians may be present

-- Being particularly careful when turning at or entering a crosswalk
+- Being particularly careful when passing through a crosswalk

 - Avoiding distractions

-Unfortunately, many drivers do not take their responsibility to drive safely seriously.
-This lack of regard for others can result in serious motor vehicle accidents with pedestrians that can cause severe injuries or even death.
+Unfortunately, many drivers disregard or underestimate their responsibility to drive safely.
+This lack of regard for others can result in serious pedestrian accidents that can cause severe injuries or even death.

-If a motorist is negligent and harms a pedestrian, the pedestrian may be entitled to compensation for the damages he or she sustained, such as:
+If a motorist is negligent and harms a pedestrian, the pedestrian may be entitled to compensation for the damages they sustained, including: